wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 </web-app>
 ```

 #### 2.1.8.
-Jetty 9.x Adapters
+Jetty 9.x Adapters {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/oidc/java/jetty9-adapter.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/oidc/java/jetty9-adapter.adoc)

 Keycloak has a separate adapter for Jetty 9.2.x, Jetty 9.3.x and Jetty 9.4.x that you will have to install into your Jetty installation.
 You then have to provide some extra configuration in each WAR you deploy to Jetty.
-Letâ€™s go over these steps.
+Let¡¯s go over these steps.

-##### Adapter Installation
+##### Adapter Installation {#}

 Adapters are no longer included with the appliance or war distribution.
 Each adapter is a separate download on the Keycloak download site.
 They are also available as a maven artifact.

-You must unzip the Jetty 9.x distro into Jetty 9.xâ€™s [base directory](https://www.eclipse.org/jetty/documentation/current/startup-base-and-home.html).
-Including adapterâ€™s jars within your WEB-INF/lib directory will not work!
+You must unzip the Jetty 9.x distro into Jetty 9.x¡¯s [base directory](https://www.eclipse.org/jetty/documentation/current/startup-base-and-home.html).
+Including adapter¡¯s jars within your WEB-INF/lib directory will not work!
 In the example below, the Jetty base is named `your-base`:

 ```
 $ cd your-base